General (scope, criteria, time limits)

 Article 29 of the Procedure Decree sets out the grounds for inadmissibility.
 Decree Law 130/2020 has amended Article 29-bis introduced by Decree Law 113/2018 to the Procedure Decree, setting out an additional inadmissibility ground (see ground 4).

 The Territorial Commission may declare an asylum application inadmissible where the applicant:

 - Has already been recognised as a refugee by a state party according to the 1951 Refugee Convention and can still enjoy such projection;

 - Has made a Subsequent Application after a decision has been taken by the Territorial Commission, without presenting new elements concerning his or her personal condition or the situation in his or her country of origin;

 - Has made a Subsequent Application during the execution of an imminent removal order (Article 29-bis).

-The President of the Territorial Commission shall conduct a preliminary assessment of the admissibility of the application, aimed at ascertaining whether new relevant elements have emerged to the granting of international protection.
-The obligation of the Territorial Commission to inform the applicant of his or her right to submit observations within 3 days in the case of subsequent applications has been deleted by Decree Law 113/2018.
+The President of the Territorial Commission shall conduct a preliminary assessment of the admissibility of the application, to ascertain whether new relevant elements have emerged to the granting of international protection.

 The law does not draw a distinction between the interview conducted in the regular procedure and the one applicable in cases of inadmissibility.
 However, following Decree Law 113/2018, implemented by L 132/2018, it is possible for certain Subsequent Applications to be automatically dismissed as inadmissible without examination.